codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Talk sense to a fool and he calls you foolish." - Euripides
+"Anything becomes interesting if you look at it long enough.." - Gustave Flaubert

 <!-- Powered By zenquotes.io -->
 ```